Katrina has three poems in Berlin Lit magazine.

 Poetry Tutoring Experience

-I’m a tutor at Arvon, Ty Newydd and the Poetry School, and run Poetry Surgeries for the Poetry Society.
-I also mentor poets, and was the Anne Born Prize mentor for the Poetry Society.
+I’m a tutor at Arvon, Ty Newydd and the Poetry School.
+I was the Anne Born Prize mentor for the Poetry Society and also mentor poets at Young & Talented Cornwall.

-I’m also a post-doctoral researcher at Goldsmiths.
+I’m a post-doctoral researcher at Goldsmiths.
 I’ve taught at Goldsmiths, Roehampton, Falmouth University, Exeter University, etc.

 I also teach writing at a community level, including Women’s Aid in Cornwall and the ex-offenders ‘Together Women’ project in Bradford, plus various National Poetry Day events.
 I’ve mentored PhD students, teenagers in London schools, and tutors on teaching in prison.